12 awesome after-dark activities

 Be aware of how the direction of the wind could blow your fire.

 12. Storytime in the dark with hot drinks

 Being in the dark can make a different atmosphere – maybe it makes things feel more magical, or spooky.
 Grab your hot chocolate, wrap up warm and share some stories with each other in the dark.
 Will you choose a spooky story or a magical mystery?
-Perhaps you could spice up your drinks with cinnamon or cloves to make it feel more festive.
+Perhaps you could spice up your drinks with cinnamon or cloves.
 Just remember to check for allergies for making any of your drinks.